 In this spirit, I may reflect on a passage of scripture or a theological concept.
 I may just offer some form of encouragement.
 I plan to write out my testimony and post it.
 This type of stuff typically does not fall into the category of Christian apologetics.
 Strictly speaking – at least how the term is most often used nowadays – I would agree with that.
 But the point of Christian apologetics is not to win a debate for its own sake.
 There’s people involved.
 People whom the Maximally Great Lord of the Universe cares a great deal about.
 So I shall encourage and edify as well, as best I can.

 Despite the primary goal, I will by no means be limited to it, as you might expect from the subtitle of this site.
 However, variances will be few and far between, I suspect.
 But you never know.
 Continuing a miscellaneous theme, feel free to let me know if I ever have any typos or broken links.
 It would help a lot!
-And if you’re interested where the site’s main header photo comes from, it’s here.
+And if you’re interested where the site’s main header photo (the rectangle one) comes from, it’s here.
 It’s a small piece of Rembrandt’s famous painting The Return of the Prodigal Son, located somewhere between the younger and elder brother – I’ve been both.
-The site logo is the father in the same painting, and the background continues that motif.
+The site logo is the returning son in the same painting, and the background continues that motif.
 There will also be a Quote of the Day section.
 It won’t update every day because I have to do that manually.
 Ain’t nobody got time for that!
 So take “day” perhaps with a more era-like definition.